Seanny123/ShortStories/cured.md

 "I needed to test the fix before I spread it to a wider audience."
 "What?
 Are you planning to sneak it into the water supply like some super\-villain?"
 "Actually, I was thinking the campus coffee machine might be the more practical vector of propagation."
 "I'm not even going to try and counter that.
-Jad, the pills have made you completely insane and I am getting the hell out of here."
+Jad, the pills have made you completely insane and I am moving the hell out."

 To his credit, Jad doesn't try to stop me as I rush through our living room and slam the door.

 \-

-I start sleeping at my friend's place for the next few days, since my muscles clench in anger every time I consider going back to my apartment.
 Post\-empathy is a weird state of being.
 I used to care about all these things, but now I can close my bubble and focus on myself.
 I can't decide if this is an improvement.

 One day while taking my meandering route back to my friend's house, I notice an older, chubby priest handing out leaflets.
 Instead of avoiding him like the plague like I usually do, I march towards him with an angry sense of purpose.